Ways To Preserve Meat

-Although not a method of preservation, a period of ‘hanging’ can improve the flavor and texture of meats by giving natural enzymes time to break down tough muscle fibers.
-The temperature range for hanging is 33 to 40 degrees F. Fresh meat and poultry will rapidly deteriorate in temperatures above 40 degrees F, so be wary of this.
-Without a refrigerated room, this can obviously only be done during the cold months of the year.
-Game should be gutted first, and any scent glands should be removed.
-Hanging times range from 24 to 48 hours, to even longer for a more tender meat (It must remain under 40 degrees F!)
+Note: although not a method of preservation, a period of ‘hanging’ can improve the flavor and texture of meat by giving natural enzymes time to break down tough muscle fibers.
+The temperature range for hanging is 33 to 40-degrees-F. Fresh meat and poultry will rapidly deteriorate in temperatures above 40-degrees-F, so be wary of this.
+Without a refrigerated room, hanging meat can only be done during the cold months of the year.
+Hanging times range from 24 to 48 hours, to even longer for a more tender meat (It must remain under 40-degrees-F)